-- 6.1.1 Road facilities in the New Development Area 14 are intended to function in accordance with the general guidelines and classifications outlined under section 4.2 of Part II. - 6.1.2 The right-of-way requirement for Highway No. 410 will be the responsibility of the Ministry of Transportation and Communications.
-The minimum right-of-way requirement for Steeles Avenue within the New Development Area 14 shall be 35 metres.
-The minimum right-of-way requirement for Kennedy Road South within the New Development Area shall be 30 metres.
-The minimum right-of-way requirement for Rutherford Road within New Development Area 14 shall be 26 metres.
+- (d) Minor Collectors are to be planned, designed, constructed and designated to accommodate light to moderate volumes of short distance traffic travelling at low speeds between neighbourhoods or to or from the collector and arterial street system.
+Through traffic will be strongly discouraged from using these roadways.
+All intersections will be at grade.
+Direct access from abutting properties would be permitted. - 7.1.2 The right-of-way requirement for Highway No. 410 will be the responsibility of the Ministry of Transportation and Communications.
+The minimum right-of-way requirement for Steeles Avenue within the New Development Area 14 shall be 36 metres.
+The minimum right-of-way requirement for Kennedy Road South and Butherford Road within New Development Area 14 shall be 30 metres.
 Right-of-way width requirements for the minor road network will typically be 23 metres.
-Only the minor collectors in the minor road network are shown on Schedule SP25(a).
-Local roads will be subject to approval as part of the subdivision approval process. - 6.1.3 The required right-of-way widths specified in policy 6.1.2 above denote only the basic requirement for the section of the road.
+Only the minor collectors in the minor road network are shown on Plate Number 67.
+Local roads will be subject to approval as part of the subdivision approval process. - 7.1.3 The required right-of-way widths specified in policy 7.1.2 above denote only the basic requirement for the section of the road.
 Additional rights-of-way may be required at intersections to provide for exclusive turning lanes, bus bays and other special treatments.
-There may also be additional requirements for rights-of-way to provide lands for the construction of bridges, overpasses, earth filled ramps and depressed sections of roads.
-Any such additional right-of-way requirements shall be determined at the time of the design of the road facilities and will become part of the total required right-of-way. - 6.1.4 To ensure the long term utility of arterial roads such as Steeles Avenue, Kennedy Road South and Rutherford Road, it will be the policy of the City to prohibit individual or direct access to Steeles Avenue and to Kennedy Road and, furthermore, it will be the policy of the City to discourage wherever practical and feasible direct or individual access to Rutherford Road.
-To this end, one foot reserves and special zoning restrictions will be employed to minimize access onto arterial roads. - 6.1.5 Appropriate road widenings as required by the appropriate authority at the time of the development, will serve as a prerequisite to development within the New Development Area 14. - 6.1.6 Vehicular access to Steeles Avenue within the New Development Area 14 will be restricted to interior roads intersecting with Steeles Avenue. - 6.1.7 Lands adjacent to the Highway Number 410 right-of-way which require a noise analysis according to distance criteria in Appendix C shall
+There may also be additional requirements for rights-of-ways to provide lands for the construction of bridges, overpasses, earth filled ramps and depressed sections of roads.
+Any such additional right-of-way requirements shall be determined at the time of the design of the road facilities and will become part of the total required right-of-way. - 7.1.4 To ensure the long term utility of arterial roads such as Steeles Avenue, Kennedy Road South and Rutherford Road, it will be the policy of the City to prohibit individual or direct access to Steeles Avenue and to Kennedy Road and, furthermore, it will be the policy of the City to discourage wherever practical and feasible direct or individual access to Rutherford Road.
+To this end, one foot reserves and special zoning restrictions will be employed to minimize access onto arterial roads. - 7.1.6 Vehicular access to Steeles Avenue within the New Development Area 14 will be restricted to interior roads intersecting with Steeles Avenue.